dpck/depack/README.md

 { default: { [Function: default] named: [Function] } }
 ```

-#### Babel-Compiled Dependencies Don't Work
+#### Using Babel-Compiled CommonJS

-Even if we follow the standard set by _GCC_ where the the _CommonJS_ only has a default export, the _Babel_-compiled modules won't work, therefore it's a good idea to ping the package owners to publish the `module` property of their packages pointing to the `src` folder where the code is written as ES6 modules.
+Having to write `default` and `default.named` is only half the trouble.
+Things get really rough when we want to reference packages that were compiled with _Babel_.
+If we actually follow the standard set by _GCC_ where the the _CommonJS_ only has a default export, we run into interesting developments when trying to use _Babel_-compiled modules.
+See the examples below.

  <table>
 <tr>
 <th>Source (<a href="https://github.com/a-la/fixture-babel/blob/master/src/index.js">@a-la/fixture-babel</a>)</th><th>Babel-<a href="https://github.com/a-la/fixture-babel/blob/master/build/index.js">compiled</a></th>